Who We Are

 An advocacy program called Autism Connects Tanzania (ACT) for the autistic and otherwise intellectually disabled so that they too could find a place in the Tanzanian educational system and society.

 The Kilimahewa Center has transformed from a two-room roadside building to the officially registered KIWOCE Open School that offers a full range of academic, computer and life-skills courses and other services.
-In 2017 over 300 teens, young adults and motivated professionals came to the Center to improve their skills and hence their chance at self-sufficiency.
+In 2018 over 200 teens, young adults and motivated professionals came to the Center for equivalency certificates and a variety of coursework to improve their skills and hence their chance at self-sufficiency.
+Other locals benefitted from the Center through special seminars, the annual enrichment camp, a Boys & Girls Club, and a library stocked with review books, novels and other materials to support their learning in government schools with no resources.

 Board of Directors - US